 Amex sent me two offers that would require $3000 worth of spending.
 The bonus?
 125,000 Delta Skymiles points.
 Worth it?

 I cashed in 80,000 points (plus $20 in fees) for two tickets to Miami for this summer.
 I checked the price just before I booked.
 If I had booked them and paid cash, they would have come out to $1,467.20.

 that's over 98% savings.

 The two pre-selected credit card offers arrived in February from American Express.
 One was for an American Express Business Gold Card.
 The other was for a American Express Delta Gold Card.
-The Business required $2000 of spending for a 75,000 bonus reward points which could be transferred to Delta Skymiles program for free.
+The Business required $2000 of spending for a 75,000 bonus reward points which could be transferred to Delta Skymiles program for a small fee.

-The AMEX Delta required only $1000 of spending for 50,000 points.
+The Amex Delta required only $1000 of spending for 50,000 points.
 We received our bonus points within 2 weeks of receiving the card.
 Very easy.
-This card was purely Amazon Payments transactions (see below for details).
-It required no additional spending on our part.
 The Skymiles posted with 24 hours of me paying off the charges.

 The Membership Rewards points waited until the statement closing date to post to my account.
 These weren't Skymiles yet, but AMEX offers you the option of transferring your points to several air carriers.
 I already had several thousand Delta Skymiles, so I decided to get my free ticket through Delta.